SWP for Parents: Safest Fund Category for Monthly Income to Senior Citizens

 Entirely debt-oriented.
 Return: 6.5–8%.
 NAV essentially stable, minor fluctuations with interest rate moves.
 Zero equity risk.
 For parents who are extremely risk-averse or who have experienced the volatility of equity markets and do not want to see even a 3% NAV dip, short-duration or low-duration funds are appropriate.
 The trade-off is slightly lower yield.

-These hold lower-rated (A or below) corporate bonds for higher yield.
-The extra 0.5–1% yield comes with episodic credit events — a single bond default can cause a 10–30% NAV drop overnight.
-The Franklin Templeton debt fund crisis in 2020 saw several funds lose 15–25% of NAV in a matter of weeks.
-For parents dependent on this corpus for monthly income, a credit event is not recoverable.
-Never use credit risk funds for a senior citizen's SWP corpus, regardless of the projected yield.
+These hold lower-rated corporate bonds for higher yield.
+The extra 0.5–1% yield comes with credit-event risk — a single bond default can cause a sharp NAV drop.
+For parents dependent on this corpus for monthly income, that kind of surprise is hard to absorb.
+Avoid credit risk funds for a senior citizen's SWP corpus, regardless of the projected yield.

 Avoid: Aggressive hybrid or pure equity funds